top of page

 Later, the Wuxing theory was formed by the great philosopher Zou Yan (about 324 BC — 250 BC) and further developed and matured in the Han Dynasty (202 BC — 220 AD).

-The Five Elements in Chinese Astrology and Calendar.
+Five Elements in Chinese Astrology and Calendar

 In ancient Chinese Astrology, the moon is Yin, while the sun is Yang.